Imantz/CODELEX-final-work-soc-network-site/README.md

 ###### Post wall

-Users can add new posts to their walls.
 Post consists of adding the text, that can be formatted bold, italic, underline etc.
 When someone opens persons profile he can see profile information and his posts.
 Your post wall consists of your own posts & follower posts.